SMS recruiting is the future.

 One of the most popular and straightforward ways to get started is Text to Apply.
 In the following article, we cover:

-Text to Apply–also known as Text to Hire–enables applicants to text a keyword to a phone number and receive an automatic response with a direct link to an application, a document outlining the role, or a link to more information.
+Text to Apply is a piece of SMS software that allows job applicants to text a keyword to a phone number and receive an automatic response with a direct link to an application, a document outlining the role, or a link to more information.
+Text to Apply is also known as Text to Hire, or Text to Apply Software.

 Here’s an example of Text to Apply in action.